BII-Lab/Yeti-Project/doc/Experiment-AlgRoll-lab.md

 We set up checks for the experiment to confirm that we can lookup and validate a range of signed zones, using both BIND 9 and Unbound.
 We will keep these in place for the Algorithm rollover experiment.

+## Consideration of Stand-by Keys

+Defined in rfc6781#section-4.2.4, Stand-by keys are keys that are published in your zone but are not used to sign RRsets.
+There are two reasons why someone would want to use stand-by keys.
+One is to speed up the emergency key rollover.
+The other is to recover from a disaster that leaves your production private keys inaccessible.

+As ECDSA saves more space in the DNS response, it is worth of considering testing the Stand-by keys for new algorithm, by rolling the algorith with two KSKs, one is for signing and another for stand-by key.
+In the timelines for case 1, 2, 3 and 4 for exmaple, every time slot when new key is introduced, a stand-by key is introduce without signing.